avinson/foxpass-openvpn/README.md

 * PUSH_DNS -- should be we push DNS servers to clients? (defaults to true)
 * ROUTE_ALL_TRAFFIC -- should we route all traffic? (defaults to true)
 * ROUTE_SUBNET -- if not routing all traffic, what should we route (this must be set if ROUTE_ALL_TRAFFIC is not true)
+* ROUTE_SUBNET_2 -- an additional subnet to route through the tunnel
 * TLD -- top-level domain (defaults to "com")
 * VPN_NET -- the VPN subnet (defaults to 10.10.250.0, this should not overlap with ROUTE_SUBNET)